-If you lived and worked in the UK for any period of time, you will likely have accrued savings in a UK pension.
-And if you’ve moved to Australia – either for the first time or as a returning resident – you may (understandably) not want to see that money go to waste.
-You may be able to have that money transferred to your super fund, but it’s not the most straightforward process.
+If you’ve ever lived and worked in the UK for any period of time, you will likely have accrued savings in a UK pension.
+And if you’ve moved to Australia – either for the first time or as a returning resident – you may want to access this money for your retirement savings.
+In this article, we cover:

 Am I eligible to transfer my UK pension to my super?